clear-code/xmlua/docs/tutorial/index.md

   print("Succeeded to search by XPath") else
-  -- If pcall returns not success, the second return value is error -- object not node set. local err = node_set print("Failed to search by XPath: " .. err.message) -- -> Failed to search by XPath: Invalid expression end
+  -- If pcall returns not success, the second return value is error -- message not node set. local message = node_set print("Failed to search by XPath: " .. message)
+  -- -> Failed to search by XPath: ./xmlua/searchable.lua:57: Invalid expression end
 ```